 In a 2019 Barna poll, researchers asked U.S. adults their perception of evangelical Christians.
 One of the questions was whether evangelicals were caring.
 While over 60 percent of evangelicals described themselves as caring, under 10 percent of non-Christians and 22 percent of all U.S. adults agreed.
-After our last 12 months of political division, I am afraid to see the current numbers.
+After the last few years of political division, I am afraid to see the current numbers.
 Some might argue we have a marketing problem.
 I suggest we have an empathy problem.
 What would it take for our Church to be known for our love and empathy for others?

 What Jesus Had

 The word empathy doesn’t appear in the Scriptures.
 This shouldn’t surprise us since the term was coined in the 19th century.
 It arose as a German word, Einfülung, which carries the idea of “feeling into.”
 But the absence of the word does not denote the absence of the idea.
 In fact, the authors of the synoptics seemed intent on presenting Jesus as a man who “feels into” the realities of others.